 Jenischpark in Hamburg offers visitors to the city the opportunity to relax and get to know the historical background of the park.
 The Jenisch House and the Ernst Barlach House are cultural delights in the beautiful 43 hectare park.

 At the end of the 18th century, the park was designed as an English garden for Baron Johann Caspar Voght and remodelled in 1828 after being purchased by the Hamburg Senator Martin Johann Jenisch.
 Jenischpark was taken over by the town of Altona in 1927 and ownership was finally transferred to the City of Hamburg eleven years later.
+An integral part of the park landscape is the Flottbektal nature reserve.
+Influenced by the tide, the floodplain comprises a rare biotope type with endangered flora and fauna.

 This park in Othmarschen offers visitors not only beautiful countryside with rolling meadows, old maple, chestnut and oak trees and a small stream, it also includes the Jenisch House and the Ernst Barlach Museum.
 There are numerous tourist cafés in the immediate vicinity of Jenisch Park in Hamburg.
 You can also wander back along the Elbe to Oevelgönne.
 Besides the many interesting sights in the Hanseatic city, visitors should take a trip to Jenischpark in Hamburg to relax and enjoy the beautiful nature.
 A trip on a steamer on the Elbe can be combined with a relaxing walk through the park.